Granata-R/DOT-IOT-Log-Explorer/README.md

 4) Export the table through the *Export* section.
 Make sure that the export sampling rate of the EEG (that is 250 Hz), is selected.
 For the rest, keep the default values.

 ### 2.2 Sorting spikes with SpikeInterface in Jupyter
-Our current workflow does not consider the sorting made with TINT, favoring external sorters such as KiloSort.
+Our current workflow overlooks TINT's sorting, preferring Kilosort and manual clustering in Phy.

 1) **Spike sorting**.
 An automated sorting can be made using the custom Jupyter Notebook *1a - SpikeSorting_AxonaDacqUSB.ipynb* with leverages SpikeInterface.
 The only thing required is the *.bin* recording.
 The output is standardized regardless of the sorter used.
 2) **Manual curation**.
 Found units can be manually curated using [Phy](https://github.com/cortex-lab/phy).
 Phy should have already been installed via SpikeInterface.